roderickperez/open-DARTS/darts-package/darts/docs/about_darts/about_darts.md

 where {math}`h` is the enthalpy of the well control block, {math}`h^{target}` is the target enthalpy of injected fluid.
 For the production well control, enthalpy is taken equal to that of the upstream well block.

-(Various-physical-models)=
-## Various physical models

-This section is dedicated for the description of physical models relevant to various application in the energy transition portfolio.

-### Generic multiphase multi-component formulation

-### Treatment of the solid phases

 (Treatment-of-porosity)=
 ### Treatment of porosity